 To work in a social enterprise for persons with mental health conditions you can contact Working for Change (formerly, The Ontario Council for Alternative Businesses).

 To work in mainstream employment, there are a range of employment service providers that can assist you find and keep employment.
-For a list of specialized employment supports intended for job seekers with mental health conditions, you can contact the Mental Health Employment Supports Network for an employment councilor in your area.
+For a list of specialized employment supports intended for job seekers with mental health conditions, you can contact Connex Ontario for information and resources.

 Job seekers can also access the employment programs offered by The Ontario Disability Support Program.
 You do not have to be a social assistant recipient to qualify for assistance.